Passing HESI Vocabulary Without a Medical Background

 The number one fear I hear from career-change nursing students is: "I've never worked in a hospital.
 I don't know medical jargon.
 How am I supposed to pass the HESI Vocabulary section?"

 The good news?
 You don't need to be a CNA or a paramedic to ace this section.
 The HESI writers actually test two very distinct categories of words: general advanced academic vocabulary (words like sagacious or ephemeral), and standard medical terminology.
+For a comprehensive list of these terms, see our 100 must-know HESI A2 vocabulary terms.
 And the medical terms they DO test can almost entirely be solved using a simple "Root Word" hacking strategy.

 π From the Tutor's Desk